KinoAR/corescript/README.md

 npm run build:windows
 ```

-To test, place MV’s project in game/ and type
+To test, place a game MV’s project in the game/ directory and type

 ```
 npm test